-The uniquely fresh and aromatic wines grown on the Leelanau and Old Mission peninsulas have won the loyalty of delighted customers and the respect of wine critics.
-Thanks to the region’s unique combination of climate, topography and soils -- its terroir, as the French say -- is producing wines that taste like, well, like Traverse City.
+The fresh and aromatic wines grown in the Traverse Wine Coast have won the loyalty of delighted customers and the respect of wine critics.
+Thanks to the region’s combination of climate, topography and soils, Traverse City is producing one-of-a-kind wines unique to northern Michigan.

-Can beer also taste like it’s geographic location?
-You bet!
-The region’s orchards and vineyards have been joined by acres of hopyards.
+This region’s orchards and vineyards have also been joined by acres of hopyards.
 Grown on enormous trellis systems, hops provide one of the key flavorings in beers.
 Brewers in the area also like to experiment with a local fruits, vegetables and herbs.
 Cherry pie in a beer?
 Yes, please!

 But “terroir” is not limited to beer and wine.
 The distilled spirits produced by Traverse City vintners and microdistillers also carry distinctive flavors -- from the fruit brandies produced by local wineries to the small-batch vodkas and whiskeys made from the area’s growing number of distilleries.